-- The student eligibility criteria for Self Study/online courses is that the student does not have current arrears and maintains an average GPA of 7.0 and above.
-Students may be permitted to earn maximum six credits through online courses / Self Study courses with the approval of Head of the Department. - Online courses completed with certificates issued by recognized agencies will be considered for credit allocation as given as,
+- The students are encouraged to undergo Self Study/online courses.
+Students may be permitted to earn 40% of credits through online courses / Self Study courses with the approval of Head of the Department. - Online courses completed with certificates issued by recognized agencies will be considered for credit allocation as given as,